janhaitjema/sqs-worker-go/README.md

 	"github.com/bufferapp/sqs-worker-go/worker"
 )
 ```
-and run `glide create`.
-You will be promted for questions like version locking.
-The comamnd will generate a `glide.yaml` file that is populated with the dependencies in your code.
-Once finished, run `glide install` to install the dependencies from `glide.yaml`

 ### Using `go get`
 Simply run this command to install the package and its underlying packages to your Go environment.